zgourley/wdi_final/10-week/rails_or_express_lab/README.md

 * If you refresh the page, the number of "likes" for each book should **not** be reset to 0 (i.e. you need to make sure that you are saving each like to the database).

 ##The Express Option
-Extend our **Blogger** app to add full CRUD functionality for blog posts and, optionally, comments.
-This is an opportunity to get some self-guided practice with Express and Jade.
+Keep building on our **Blogger** app!
+This is an opportunity to get some self-guided practice with Express, Socket.io, and Jade.
+Here's some ideas:

+* Add the ability to leave comments for each blog post.
+This should happen on the posts show view.
+Save comments to MongoDB and then figure out how to use web sockets to update the list of comments in real time.

+* Add full CRUD functionality for blog posts and, optionally, comments.
 Here's a few suggestions on how you might approach this.
 Feel free to take them or leave them.

-* Start by creating a user interface in the view for a given piece of functionality (i.e. updating a post or deleting a post).
+  - Start by creating a user interface in the view for a given piece of functionality (i.e. updating a post or deleting a post).
-* Once you have an interface set up, add a route/action in your Express app to handle the request being initiated by the interface you just created in your view template.
+  - Once you have an interface set up, add a route/action in your Express app to handle the request being initiated by the interface you just created in your view template.

 * Once you get full CRUD working, research how to make an application layout template using Jade.
 This should work like the equivalent of our `application.html.erb` page in Rails.